ibm-cloud-docs/account/faqs-account.md

 To contact support, you can use the following methods:
 * If you have a valid Pay-As-You-Go or Subscription account, you can click **Live chat with support** to chat with a support engineer.
-* Pay-As-You-Go or Subscription accounts can also contact support by phone: +1-866-403-7638.
 * Lite and Trial account support is limited to nontechnical support issues that are related to account access and billing.
 Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.

 ## Can I view a list of accounts that I own?